delmutoloj/jdsdatascience/content/post/2025-04-27-finviz-package/index.md

 This function is built with the sankeyNetwork() function from the networkD3 package.

 The function groups spending categories "Taxes", "Insurance", and "Retirement" into a "Deductions" node.

-Net income is calculated by subtracting deductions from all deposits.

 Example: